4.5.2. Struct#

 struct – The struct to use for packing.

-kwds – Additional keyword arguments to pass to the pack function.
+kwargs – Additional keyword arguments to pass to the context.

 - Returns: